hamburgtech/wemaindo/README.md

 # wemaindo
 Web Matrix Interface with Arduino

+here you can see the code in action: https://youtu.be/6_5lUVjxT8s

 This git contains an Arduino sketch that is compatible to most Arduino boards and the Arduino Ethernet Shield.
 Also included is an index.htm file that should be stored on a mirco sd card and then plugged into the Arduino Ethernet Shield.